 M.A.
 Thesis: "Out of the Periphery: Identity and Protest Art Amidst Alternative Revolutions" (Islamic & Middle Eastern Studies, University of Iowa, completed 2017)

-Rachel received her M.A. from the University of Iowa in Interdisciplinary Studies: Islamic & Middle Eastern Studies under the mentorship of Dr. Ahmed Souaiaia in 2017.
-During her M.A., Rachel was named Outstanding Graduate Student in Islamic Studies.
-In 2015, Rachel obtained her B.A. with honors in Art History from the University of Iowa focusing on critical theory and conceptual art under the guidance of Dr. Craig Adcock.
+Rachel received her M.A. from the University of Iowa in Interdisciplinary Studies: Islamic & Middle Eastern Studies in 2017 where she was named Outstanding Graduate Student in Islamic Studies.
+In 2015, Rachel obtained her B.A. with honors in Art History from the University of Iowa.